srobo/runbook/docs/infrastructure/requesting-infrastructure.md

 - the full (first & last) name of the volunteer
 - their existing email address (suggest directly messaging this once you have a response rather than including this in a public Slack message)
-- any email groups they should be part of
+- any email groups they should be part of which are not self service

 ## Mythic Beasts